boxiangliu/ANTseq/README.md

 Instructions
 --------
 The instructions here is specific to five-way comparison of major continental populations.
 You may adapt this to your own purpose by changing the ancestral populations.
+For most cases, we recommend downloading the predesigned primers and skip steps 1-7.

 ### Step 1: